Anuria (Lack of Urination) in Cats

 Diagnosis of Anuria in Cats

-Physical examination can help lead your veterinarian to a suspicion of anuria.
+Physical examination can help lead your veterinarian to suspicion of anuria.
 The cat is usually depressed and dehydrated.
 Abdominal palpation will reveal an empty bladder.
 The kidneys may be swollen and painful.

 Treatment of Anuria in Cats

-Before treatment, an accurate weight is obtained and a urinary catheter may be placed to accurately measure urine production and to help guide treatment.
+Before treatment, an accurate weight is obtained, and a urinary catheter may be placed to accurately measure urine production and to help guide treatment.

 Your veterinarian will administer intravenous fluids using extreme care; the fluid rate must be carefully monitored since it is quite easy to overhydrate an anuric cat.
-A cat that is unable to produce urine cannot handle high fluid rates that are normally used in dehydrated animals.
+A cat unable to produce urine cannot handle high fluid rates normally used in dehydrated animals.
 If the kidneys are unable to process the intravenous fluids, these fluids will accumulate in body tissues, resulting in body swelling and weight gain.

 In addition to intravenous fluids, there are several drugs that are used to stimulate urine production.
 These drugs use different methods to affect the kidney and urine production.